-In 2014, the CEO's office published a Code of Ethics applicable to all relevant officers and other employees of the Company, which contains provisions related to the conduct of the Issuer's employees.
-On April 22, 2015, the Board of Directors approved the Code of Ethics and Conduct that the Company's directors and employees must observe.
+In 2014, the CEO's office published a Code of Ethics applicable to all relevant officers and other employees of the Company, which contains provisions related to the conduct of the Issuer's employees with respect to the following aspects: Code of Ethics and Conduct.
+On April 22, 2015, the Board of Directors approved the Code of Ethics and Conduct that the Company's directors and employees must observe, d) Corporate By-laws and Other Agreements

-The Board of Directors has the authority to determine the criteria for the compensation packages of the Chief Executive Officer and other relevant executives and in legal terms, the power to approve policies and guidelines for the use and enjoyment of the assets of the Company, operation between related persons, amongst these, board members, executives or approval so that a relevant board member or executive or a person with the power to control may take advantage of business opportunities to benefit themselves or in favor of third parties.
+The Board of Directors has the authority to determine the criteria for the compensation packages of the Chief Executive Officer and other relevant executives and in legal terms, the power to approve policies and guidelines for the use and enjoyment of the assets of Posadas, operations between related persons, amongst these, board members, executives or approval so that a relevant board member or executive or a person with the power to control may take advantage of business opportunities to benefit themselves or in favor of third parties.

-In terms of clause twelve of the Company's by-laws, some rules have been established in order to delay, prevent, defer, or make more burdensome a change of control of the Company.
+In terms of clause twelve of the Company's by-laws, some rules have been established in order to delay, prevent, defer, or make more burdensome a change of control of the Issuer.
 Said clause was modified by a shareholders meeting dated April 14, 2015.

-On March 19, 2014, the shareholders Extraordinary and Ordinary meeting of the Company approved the modification of the seventh clause seven of the by-laws and the cancellation of 64,151,031 Series "A" shares, subject to the termination of certain trusts of which the Company was the direct or indirect beneficiary.
+On March 19, 2014, the Extraordinary and Ordinary Shareholders meeting of the Company approved the modification of the seventh clause of the by-laws and the cancellation of 64,151,031 Series "A" shares, subject to the termination of certain trusts of which the Company was the direct or indirect beneficiary.
 The resolutions of the shareholders meeting have been disclosed and executed in compliance with the generally applicable provisions for securities issuers and other securities market participants.